Jump to:

 Following a TBI, symptoms may include mental status changes, extremity weakness, headaches, cranial nerve deficits, and visual changes.
 Depending on injury severity, symptoms may progress due to cerebral edema, elevated ICP, seizures, and hydrocephalus.
 Management of medical issues may help determine recovery.

 In the ED, the child’s airway, breathing, and circulation is assessed and managed.
 Glasgow Coma Scale (GCS) or the Pediatric GCS scores are obtained.
 Patients with a GCS of 8 or less are intubated for airway protection.
 The head and spine are evaluated and imaged as indicated.
-Patients are assessed frequently for signs of increased ICP for which a monitor may be required.
-For patients with increased ICP, medical management may include positioning with elevated head of bed, the use of mannitol, hypertonic saline, and short periods of hyperventilation.
-If medical management fails, secondary methods are considered, including phenobarbital coma and decompressive craniectomy.
+Patients are frequently assessed for signs of increased ICP, defined as ICP greater than 20 mm Hg, in which a monitor may be required.
+For patients with increased ICP, medical management may include positioning with elevated head of bed, hypertonic saline, the use of mannitol, and short periods of hyperventilation.
+A large multicenter study showed support for the use of 3% hypertonic saline as a first-line agent in the management of pediatric TBI compared to mannitol.4 The use of corticosteroids is not recommended to improve outcome or reduce ICP.
+If medical management fails, secondary methods are considered, including high-dose barbiturate therapy and decompressive craniectomy.

 The main goal of the acute care hospitalization is prevention of secondary complications and secondary brain injury due to hypotension, hypoxia, or both.
 Once medically stable, a patient may be transitioned to the most appropriate rehabilitation setting.